 But she surprised me by ripping off her monitor pads, hopping over the bed rail and going into the bathroom to put on her clothes.
-She flew into a rage,”I’m going home!” she said angrily, “You don’t trust me!!
+She flew into a rage,”I’m going home!” she shouted angrily from behind the bathroom door, “You don’t trust me!!
 You think I’m a liar!”

 “What if you were the nurse and I were the patient.
 What if I wanted to keep my cigarettes and lighter on my bedside table?
-Would you trust me not to light my cigarette?
+Would you trust me, someone you had never met, not to light my cigarette?
 You wouldn’t know me from Adam, would you trust me? ”